PeterWaher/IoTGateway/Waher.IoTGateway.Svc/README.md

 ## Object database

-The IoT Gateway hosts an object database based on [MongoDB](https://www.mongodb.com/download-center), via interfaces provided by the
+The IoT Gateway hosts an encrypted object database based on the `Waher.Persistence.Files` library, via interfaces provided by the
 `Waher.Persistence` library.
-The interface to the [MongoDB](https://www.mongodb.com/download-center) database is not published to modules in any way, forcing them to go through `Waher.Persistence`.
-This makes it easy to port the gateway to other object database providers, without having to update code in all pluggable modules.
+It can be replaced by [MongoDB](https://www.mongodb.com/download-center), by using the `Waher.Persistence.MongoDB` library instead.
+Since all interaction with the object database goes through `Waher.Persistence`, it is easy to port the gateway to other object database providers, without having to update code in all pluggable modules.

-**Note**: If using the [IoT Gateway installer](../Executables/IoTGatewaySetip.exe) to install the application, MongoDB is automatically installed on the machine, if not already installed.

 ## Installer